Skip to main content

 local provider — standalone.http capability

-When plugins["auth.identity"].provider or plugins["auth.policy"].provider is "kl-auth-plugin", the standalone server automatically loads the standalone.http capability exported by createStandaloneHttpPlugin from kl-auth-plugin.
+When either auth capability resolves to a provider supplied by kl-plugin-auth (for example local or the legacy kl-plugin-auth alias), the standalone server automatically loads the standalone.http capability exported by createStandaloneHttpPlugin from kl-plugin-auth.

 What it registers